OpenModelica/OpenModelica/README.cmake.md

 new time stamps for generated header files. ccache will practically reduce the cost of these types of recompilations to a no-op.

-It is available for linux (of course) and, fortunatelly, for MSYS/MinGW as well (mingw-w64-x86_64-ccache and mingw-w64-i686-ccache).
-It is not part of OMDev at the moment but it will be in the next iteration.
+It is available for Linux (of course) and, fortunately, for MSYS/UCRT64 as well (mingw-w64-ucrt-x86_64-ccache).

 # 3. Usage
 ## 3.1.
 General Notes